cambridgeltl/ContrastiveBLI/README.md

 ## Follow-up Work:

-**Update**: please see our follow-up work [BLICEr](https://github.com/cambridgeltl/BLICEr) (Findings of EMNLP 2022) where we further improve BLI with post-hoc reranking.
+**Update**: please see our follow-up work [BLICEr](https://github.com/cambridgeltl/BLICEr) (Findings of EMNLP 2022) where we further improve BLI with post-hoc reranking, applicable to any precalculated CLWE space.

 ## Dependencies: